How To Remove Primer From Wood? (4 Methods)

 1. Sand it Off

-Sanding is usually the safest and most effective method to remove primer coating from wooden surfaces.
-Many professional painters use this method because it doesn’t damage the wood.
-Instead, it smoothens the surface, so you can reapply primer or paint almost immediately.
+Sanding is the fastest and most effective method to remove primer from wooden surfaces.
+This method doesn’t damage wood — instead, it smoothens the surface and makes it ready for the next finish immediately.

 • 80-220 grit sandpaper.